techidaily/site-youtube-help/source/_posts/new-expert-tips-for-fixing-non-displaying-shorts-thumbnails.md

 This is one of the most-viewed vlogs by Sourav with 23,431,594 views.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Pro Tips: How to be a YouTuber and Make Videos Like Sourav Joshi

 A fun 11-minute video requires a lot of efforts, including top-tier video editing.
 If you’re impressed with the work of Sourav, try Filmora to edit your next video.